Fuchs SE

 Fuchs SE is a German multinational manufacturer of lubricants, and related speciality products.

-The company's headquarters are at Mannheim, Baden-Württemberg, Germany, where the company was founded in 1931.
+The company is headquartered in Mannheim, Baden-Württemberg, Germany, where the company was founded in 1931.
 Fuchs is a public company listed on the Frankfurt Stock Exchange.
 As of 2008, it is a constituent of the MDAX trading index of German mid-cap companies.
 Fuchs is the largest independent lubricant manufacturer in the world.

 History

 Founding

-The company was founded by Rudolf Fuchs on May 30, 1931.
+The company was founded by Rudolf Fuchs on 30 May 1931.
 It initially traded under the name Rudolf Fuchs, but was then renamed Rudolf Fuchs Mineraloelwerke in 1939.
 The company's Guaranteed Pennsylvania Motor Oil, under the brand Penna Pura, was produced and bottled in the Mannheim slaughterhouse and distributed to transport companies in the port of Mannheim.
 In 1936, Fuchs developed his first transmission oil and opened the first branch in Munich.

 In 1937, he acquired a plot of land on Friesenheimer Island, where the new company headquarters were inaugurated in 1939.

 World War 2 and the post-war period

-At the beginning of World War II, Fuchs lost clients, who had to downsize their vehicle fleets and hand them over to the Wehrmacht, as well as personnel, as the male employees were drafted into the war.
-He found new clients in the industry and from then on developed industrial oils.
+At the onset of World War II, Fuchs lost its primary commercial clients as transport companies were forced to downsize their operations and requisition their vehicle fleets to the Wehrmacht.
+To offset these losses and adjust to severe personnel shortages caused by wartime conscription, the company pivoted its development away from automotive applications toward specialised industrial lubricants.

 After the war, Fuchs set up a racing service for motorsport and was represented on major racetracks from 1948, where multiple drivers used Penna Pura Racing Oil RC.

 After the death of Rudolf Fuchs in 1959, his son Manfred Fuchs took over the management of the company in 1963.

 International expansion

 In 1968, the first foreign subsidiaries were founded in France and Spain.
+In 1972, the domestic core business was restructured and transferred into a newly created subsidiary, Fuchs Mineraloelwerke GmbH, while the parent firm transitioned into a holding company structure.
+Expansion continued with the creation of Fuchs Beteiligungsgesellschaft KG in 1975.
+This restructuring served as a deliberate strategy by Manfred Fuchs to prepare the family-owned firm for the international capital market while legally safeguarding the family's voting majority.

-In 1972, the German business was spun off and made independent as Fuchs Mineraloelwerke GmbH.
-In 1975, the Group opened up to the capital market by founding Fuchs Beteiligungsgesellschaft KG.
-This was followed by the establishment of subsidiaries in Austria, Sweden, Italy and Brazil.
+Geographical growth accelerated with the establishment of subsidiaries in Austria, Sweden, Italy and Brazil.
 In 1978, the Titan brand replaced the name Penna Pura.
-In 1981, Fuchs also entered the Australian, Asian and American markets.
-In 1985, the company signed a joint venture agreement in China, which led to the first production facility in Yingkou in 1988.
-By then, Fuchs was a group with 80 production and trading companies.
+Fuchs entered the Australian, Asian and American markets in 1981, consolidating its international business by founding Fuchs Petrolub AG in Switzerland that same year.
 In 1984, Fuchs Beteiligungsgesellschaft KG changed its name to Fuchs Petrolub AG Oel + Chemie.
+This structural unification preceded a joint venture agreement signed in China in 1985, which led to the first production facility in Yingkou in 1988.
+By this time, Fuchs had grown to encompass 80 production and trading companies globally.